 To build a network you need the right tools and most tools available for AP/LP teams are not designed to support network-building.
 This is because they’re created as case management platforms for reporting events, but not to prevent the people driving them.

-A Crime Intelligence Platform is designed to prevent crime by giving users the tools to not just report events, but to report intelligence about who is responsible, to connect the dots, and to foster collaboration between other stores and law enforcement agencies.
+A Retail Crime Intelligence Platform is designed to prevent crime by giving users the tools to not just report events, but to report intelligence about who is responsible, to connect the dots, and to foster collaboration between other stores and law enforcement agencies.
 As a result, organizations are better able to see who is driving the greatest loss and harm, and who they need to focus the most effort on.
 By prioritizing prevention and being proactive, retailers are better able to stop loss and harm from happening in the first place.

 Canadian pharmacy brand Rexall reported a 220% increase in reported events from its 400-plus stores in under 30 days with Auror.
 The organization’s prior reporting system was described as “frustrating” and “complex” and store teams received no regular feedback about how reporting incidents would help them reduce crime in stores.
 With a Crime Intelligence Platform at their fingertips, they were able to help identify more than 300 people who offended and report CA$100,000 worth of events directly to law enforcement in just 90 days.